Binary-Programmer/Moulton-Scalable-Menus/MenuComponents.md

 When a component is created, it asks for its parent panel and asks for either strings of location or integers for location.
 The strings are to be string expressions.
 The integers are to be the component's position on the parent's grid.
 Regardless of positioning system, the component will add itself as a child of the parent automatically.

 ### Expressions
 Components may be given string expressions that are evaluated at render time to determine where the component should be positioned.
 Expressions are evaluated in double float precision, but are rounded to the nearest integer to conform to pixel coordinates when the value is used.
 The top left corner of the screen is (0,0).
 The rightward direction is +x.
 The downward direction is +y.
 Expressions may use operators, literals, and a defined set of variables.
-It should also be mentioned that there is a wild character `?` implemented out of convenience in many components.
+There is also a wild character `?` implemented out of convenience in many components.
+This wild card is explained in more detail in a later section ([Wild Character](#wild-character)).

+Expressions are expected in infix notation.
+Use parentheses `( )` as needed and as appropriate.
+Additionally, after tokenization, all whitespace is removed and ignored.
+Therefore, it is equivalent to write `3+4` or `3 + 4`.

 #### Operators
-The operators are pretty standard:
+The operators are as follows:
 * Addition (`+`)
 * Subtraction (`-`): Also serves as the symbol for negation.
 * Multiplication (`*`): When no operator is provided, multiplication is assumed.
 For example, `2pi` is evaluated as `2 * pi`.
 * Division (`/`)
 * Exponentiation (`^`)
 * Root (`r`): As in the square root, which is denoted by `2r`.
 So to be explicit, the square root of 16 would be written as `2r16`.
-* Parantheses (`( )`): Precedence rules are automatically followed in evaluating the expresssion.
-However, when another order must be performed, parantheses prove very useful.

 Additionally, a select few functions may be utilized (Functions do not need parantheses for their argument):
 * Trigonometric functions `cos`, `sin`, and `tan`.
 The argument is expected to be in radians.
 * Logarithmic functions `log` and `ln`.
 These are the logarithms in base 10 and base e, respectively.
+* Operator-style value selection functions `max` and `min`.
+The first parameter comes before the function name, and the second parameter comes after.
+For example, `5 max 6` would result to 6.

 #### Literals
 Literal numbers can be given as integers or as floats.
 Regardless of input, calculations will take place in double precision.
 Numbers can also be given in scientifc notation, following the form: